1 / 14

 The Esther Scroll

-700Edition: Multilingual (English, French, German, Hebrew)Availability: September 30, 2024A publishing triumph, this reproduction of the Esther Scroll, held by the Gottfried Wilhelm Leibniz Bibliothek in Hanover, is a richly illustrated continuous text.
+700Edition: Multilingual (English, French, German, Hebrew)Availability: In StockA publishing triumph, this reproduction of the Esther Scroll, held by the Gottfried Wilhelm Leibniz Bibliothek in Hanover, is a richly illustrated continuous text.
 The original manuscript, measuring almost 7 meters long, forms the core and heart of the Jewish festival of Purim and is a unique artifact depicting the story of Esther in contemporary German, the only one of its kind.
 Delivered in a handcrafted walnut-veneer display case, this is a truly divine reading experience.

 Limited Collector’s Edition of 1,746 copies, with a gilt-edged commentary volume